-The existing pipes were built between 1870 and 1920.
-They are showing signs of cracks, breaks, holes, offset connections, and root and grease obstructions.
-Timely repairs now will make them last another 65 years, increase their resiliency to earthquake damage, and provide safe and reliable sewer service to downtown Portland.
+The SW Market-Madison Sewer Project is the next in a series of projects to repair and replace aging public sewer pipes in downtown Portland that are in poor condition.
+The existing pipes were built between 1880 and 1992.
+They are showing signs of cracks, breaks, holes, offset connections, grease obstructions, and tree root intrusions.
+Timely repairs now will make them last another 80 years, increase their resiliency to earthquake damage, and provide safe and reliable sewer service to downtown Portland.

-The project boundary is from SW Madison to SW Market streets between SW Naito Parkway and I-405.
+The project boundary is from SW Madison to SW Market streets between SW Naito Parkway and SW 13th Avenue.

 What's Happening Now

 Over the next several months, crews will be conducting a variety of activities, including pipe and maintenance hole inspections, root removal, pipe cleaning, survey work, utility locates, and soil and pavement sampling throughout the project area.
 These activities may temporarily disrupt and delay traffic and will occur over time, not all at once.
 These activities will help confirm what pipes to repair or replace, what construction methods to use for each pipe, and how to avoid conflicts with other underground utilities during construction, including water, gas, and telecommunications lines.